PauseAI/pauseai-website/src/posts/xrisk.md

 description: Why AI is a risk for the future of our existence, and why we need to pause development.
 ---

-You can learn about x-risks reading this page, or you can also learn throught [videos, articles, and more media](/learn).
+You can learn about x-risks reading this page, or you can also learn through [videos, articles, and more media](/learn).

 ## Experts are sounding the alarm